5G-ERA/docs/NetApp/readme.md

 # Network Applications

 This section contains the information about the available network applications.
-On op of this, this section described design principles behind the network applications.
+On top of this, this section described design principles behind the network applications.

 ## Available Network Applications